 In case you suspect bed bugs have infested your bedroom, it's important not to attempt a DIY treatment.
-Commercial products are hilariously outclassed by the resilience of these parasites to insecticides.
-All over-the-counter sprays will do is alert them that the jig is up and force them to spread even further.
+The resilience of these parasites hilariously outclasses commercial products to insecticides.
+All the over-the-counter sprays will do is alert them that the jig is up and force them to spread even further.

 Another point is that beds aren't the only furniture bed bugs are likely to infest.
 Upholstered furniture is vulnerable, in general, so your sofa and armchair aren't immune, either.
 If you suspect something is afoot, don't hesitate to call in the cavalry - professional bed bug treatment.
 Furthermore, it takes 6-10 days for eggs to hatch, so a second treatment would be advisable to deal with the nymphs once they hatch.